eideeivindsen/react-beginner-course-day-2/03-pokemon-project/README.md

 - Iterate over the `pokemonList` to return a `<Avatar />` components for each pokemon.
   - Wrap each avatar with a `div`.
 - Each `Avatar` component must recieve the props: `name` and `imageUrl` from each pokemon.
-  - The `imageUrl` will be used to get an image of a pokemon. i.e. `https://raw.githubusercontent.com/PokeAPI/sprites/master/sprites/pokemon/${id}.png`.
+  - The `imageUrl` from the api will be used to get an image of a pokemon. i.e. `https://raw.githubusercontent.com/PokeAPI/sprites/master/sprites/pokemon/1.png`.

 <br>
 <details><summary>🔑 Solution</summary>